Scottish surnames: Bynames

 Bynames, to-names, or other names, were once very common in Scotland.
 These names were used in areas where there were few names in circulation, and the bynames were added onto the name of person, in order to distinguish them from others who bore the same name.
 Bynames were particularly prevalent in fishing communities in the northeastern part of Scotland, but were also used in the Borders and the West Highlands.
 In some cases within fishing communities, the names of fishing boats were tacked onto the names of people in order to differentiate them from others.

-Examples of Scottish surnames derived from nicknames are: Little; White; and Meikle (which means "big").
+Examples of Scottish surnames derived from nicknames are: Little; White; and Meikle (which means "much" or "great").
 One of the most common Scottish surnames is Campbell, which is derived from the Gaelic Caimbeul, meaning "crooked-mouth".
+Similarly, Cameron is derived from the Gaelic Camshron, meaning "crooked-nose".
 Another common Scottish surname is Armstrong, which means the son of a strong man.

 Regional names, or ethnic names

 Some Scottish surnames can be classified as either "regional names" or "ethnic names".
 These names originally referred to the origin of the bearer and tended to have been acquired by people who migrated a considerable distance for their original homes.
 In other cases, such names were sometimes borne by people who were connected with a foreign place (such as a trader).
-Examples of ethnic surnames are Fleming, Galbraith, and Scott.
+Examples of ethnic surnames are Fleming, Galbraith, Scott, and Wallace.